PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Expected Outcomes \& Stakeholder Impact:

-- **Task 4.a:** Sustainability assessment and feasibility study of innovative crisis measures and RM strategies and tools[^1]
+- **Task 4.a:** Sustainability assessment and feasibility study of innovative crisis measures and RM strategies and tools
-- **Task 4.b:** Evaluation of the feasibility and sustainability of weather-indexed and catastrophe insurances for selected sectors and areas[^1]
+- **Task 4.b:** Evaluation of the feasibility and sustainability of weather-indexed and catastrophe insurances for selected sectors and areas
-- **Stakeholders:** Researchers, Policy-makers, Business associations, Insurance companies[^1]
+- **Stakeholders:** Researchers, Policy-makers, Business associations, Insurance companies

 ### Description:

-This work package develops feasibility studies for new CAP measures including national basic coverage against catastrophic events and new reserve funds for crises[^1].
-It focuses on weather-indexed insurance and catastrophe insurance for wheat and tomato crops, using quantile regressions to investigate trigger mechanisms and pricing models for extreme events[^1].
+This work package develops feasibility studies for new CAP measures including national basic coverage against catastrophic events and new reserve funds for crises.
+It focuses on weather-indexed insurance and catastrophe insurance for wheat and tomato crops, using quantile regressions to investigate trigger mechanisms and pricing models for extreme events.

 ---